ld-singh/pulumi-IaC-samples/quickstart/README.md

 # Pulumi QuickStart

-This directory contains sample code for setting up a VPC, its networking and a EC2 with SSM using Pulumi with Typescript.
+This directory contains sample code for setting up a VPC, its networking and a EC2 with SSM (NO SSH) using Pulumi with Typescript